Bulbasaur854/asteroids/README.md

 ## To-Do

 - Add a scoring system :white_check_mark:
-- Implement multiple lives and respawning :arrows_clockwise:
+- Implement multiple lives and respawning :white_check_mark:
-- Add an explosion effect for the asteroids
+- Add an explosion effect for the asteroids :arrows_clockwise:
 - Add acceleration to the player movement
 - Make the objects wrap around the screen instead of disappearing
 - Add a background image